 It is important you consider the content of your comment, as all correspondence will be made available for public inspection (including public and press) at our offices without the removal of any personal information.
-We do not publish comments on our website however if a copy is requested, we will only remove the author’s name, address, telephone numbers, email addresses and signatures but all comments relating to an application will be visible.
-Please see our privacy notice (link above) for further information.
+We do not publish comments on our website however if a copy is requested, we will only remove the author’s name, address, telephone numbers, email address and signature but all comments relating to an application will be visible.
+Please see our privacy notice for further information.

 For all appeals against refusal, comments will be sent to the Planning Inspectorate without the removal of any personal information.
 We will remove the author’s name, address, telephone numbers, email addresses and signatures for comments passed to appellant.
 In the event of an appeal regarding a ‘householder application’, comments will be sent to the Planning Inspectorate and there will be no further opportunity to comment at appeal stage.
 Further information can be found on their website.

 Planning matters that can be taken into account